-While there are many ways to bolster your immune system, one approach is through controlling or balancing free radicals.
-You probably have a general sense of what free radicals are — as well as their “opposite,” antioxidants.
+By now, you probably have a general sense of what free radicals are and their “opposite” antioxidants.
 At least, perhaps, you understand that free radicals are usually “bad” and antioxidants are “good.”

-Here, five must-know facts about free radicals:
+Here are five must-know facts about free radicals:

 1. Your Body Needs Free Radicals to Live.

-2. Free Radicals Indiscriminately Break Down Molecules.
+2. Free Radicals Break Down Molecules.

 3. The Immune System Employs Free Radicals for Its “Cleanup Crew.”

-Similarly, the immune system uses free radicals to help attack, destabilize, and dispose of harmful microbes in your system.
 In short, we have to put up with a certain amount of free radical damage in order to both produce energy and keep our bodies from becoming a sludge pile of cellular waste and harmful microbes.

 4. Antioxidants Help Maintain Balance.